-an inn that was used for scientific experiment
+- an inn that was used for scientific experiment

-  We include a trip up to the rarely visited Ama Dablam Base Camp.
-We will follow in the footsteps of great climbing parties.
+We include a trip up to the rarely-visited Ama Dablam Base Camp.
+Then, we will follow in the footsteps of great climbing parties.
 Next, we will trek through Sherpa country, potato and vegetable fields, and villages before the hard work of the climb up to Namche Bazaar begins.

 High above the tree line, the scenery gets stark but spectacular.
 The incredible Monastery at Thyangboche, set up against Ama Dablam, Everest, and other snow-capped peaks, is lovely.

 The hike up to Amadablam base camp allows the walk from the tree line to high altitude alpine forest and the summer grazing pastures with beautiful views of the Maha Langgur range not seen from the main trail to Everest Base Camp.

 We trek to Everest base camp first.
-However, we could also grab this opportunity to climb Kala Pathar (5,545m) for Mt.
-Everest’s ultimate view (8,850m) – if you are up for it.
+However, if you are up for it, we could also grab this opportunity to climb Kala Pathar (5,545m) for Mt.
+Everest’s ultimate view (8,850m).

 If you feel energetic after the previous day’s exhausting hike and still want to climb Kalapathar, you might be able to do that.
 You will most like to do this around 3-4 am to make it to Kalapathar around sunrise and be at the helicopter pick-up point.
 The pick-up point of view is also stunning if you don’t choose to go to Kalapathar.
 This depends on several factors, such as the weather and the time the helicopter will try to arrive to pick you up (reminder; the flights are very dependent on good weather, and the pilots need to make the most of it).

-  Kalapathar meaning Black Rock is a viewpoint that is 200-meters higher than EBC with a terrific 360-degree view of Everest, Nuptse, Khumbutse, Lingtren, Pumori, to name a few mountains.
+Kalapathar means Black Rock is a viewpoint 200 meters higher than EBC with a terrific 360-degree view of Everest, Nuptse, Khumbutse, Lingtren, and Pumori, a few mountains.
 It takes a slow but steady uphill climb of 2 hours to reach the top.
 Then, it takes about 60 minutes to return to Gorakshep.
 For some trekkers, Everest base camp is the ultimate goal, giving Kalapathar a miss.